Interoperable Simulation and Gaming (ISG) Sprint

 For more information please contact the project lead - sserich [at] ogc.org (subject: Interoperable%20Simulation%20and%20Gaming%20%28ISG%29%20Sprint%20Involvement) (Scott Serich), Open Geospatial Consortium, Inc.

 Call for Participation

-Organizations not selected for funding may choose to participate at their own expense with prior approval of OGC and the sponsor.
+Bidders not selected for funding may seek approval to participate at their own expense.

 The schedule of significant events is listed below.
 This is subject to change depending on different conditions, such as possible hurricanes or how the national, state (Florida), and regional (Tampa) response to the current Covid-19 pandemic.
 All changes to the schedule will be noted here.
 If there are still significant travel restrictions either nationwide or in the Tampa area, then the Sprint will be held virtually with each organization working from their designated area.
 All dates are 2020.

-- 07 July – Call for Participation (CfP) released
+- 07 July – Call for Participation (CFP) released

 - 21 August – Response deadline - Bidder proposals due

-All questions, comments, or concerns should be addressed to Terry Idol [tidol [at] ogc.org] with the subject “Interoperable Simulation & Gaming Sprint”.
+All questions, comments, or concerns should be addressed to Scott Serich [sserich [at] ogc.org] with the subject “Interoperable Simulation & Gaming Sprint”.